The insanity of us dreamers…

 “Every morning I jump out of bed and step on a landmine.
 The landmine is me.
 After the explosion, I spend the rest of the day putting the pieces together.
 Now, it’s your turn.
 Jump!” —Ray Bradbury, Zen in the Art of Writing

 Did you just complete your latest screenplay and need in-depth consultation?
-Check out my services by clicking on the icon below for the link to my website and more information.
+Check out my services by clicking on the icon above for the link to my website and more information.
 You never get a second change to make a first great impression with your screenplay.
 Make the time to get it right.